-A positive relationship between testosterone and vitamin D were also studied and appreciated, where low testosterone caused an increase in body fat and adiposity (obesity).
+A positive relationship between testosterone and vitamin D was also studied and appreciated, where low testosterone caused an increase in body fat and adiposity (obesity).
 This was also confirmed when testosterone replacement was given to induce weight loss in obese older men.
 Generally, an increase in vitamin D usually leads to an increase in testosterone that often induces weight loss in an overweight individual.
 It is suggested that increasing the concentration of 25(OH)D encourages the production of testosterone in non-diabetic males and this is probably because 25(OH)D inhibits the aromatization of testosterone (conversion of testosterone to estrogen by the enzyme aromatase), and that vitamin D receptors, as well as vitamin D metabolizing enzymes, are found clouded in rat testis.
-Moreover, studies conducted on HIV male patients with abdominal fat mass and low testosterone arrived at the conclusion that there was a significant reduction in abdominal fat mass after subjecting these patients with testosterone therapy.
+Moreover, studies conducted on HIV male patients with abdominal fat mass and low testosterone arrived at the conclusion that there was a significant reduction in abdominal fat mass after subjecting these patients to testosterone therapy.
 More studies also reveal that men subjected to testosterone treatment for a year had a slight reduction in body fat.
-Testosterone does this by boosting the body’s metabolism, inhibiting the formation and differentiation of adipocytes (fat cells) and inducing the body to burn down more calories.
+Testosterone does this by boosting the body’s metabolism, inhibiting the formation and differentiation of adipocytes (fat cells), and inducing the body to burn down more calories.

 Be careful of Dosage.